walder/Skynet-IADS/README.md

 ## Are there known bugs?
 Yes, when placing multi unit SAM sites (e.g. SA-3 Patriot..) make sure the first unit you place is the search radar.
 If you add any other element as the first unit, Skynet will not be able to read radar data.
 The result will be that the SAM site won't go live.
 This bug was observed in DCS 2.5.5.
 The SAM site will work fine when used as a standalone unit outside of Skynet.

+# Thanks
+Special thaks to Spearzone and Coranthia for researching public available information on IADS networks and getting me up to speed on how such a system works.
+I based the SAM site setup on [Grimes SAM DB](https://forums.eagle.ru/showthread.php?t=118175) from his IADS script, however I removed range data since Skynet loads that from DCS.